openpolis/open_municipio/wireframes_vote.markdown

 ---
-layout: pdfpage
+layout: image
-title: Wireframe - Vote
+title: Wireframe - Single Vote
-description: The wireframe for a Vote
+description: The wireframe for a single Vote
-pdfsrc: files/wireframes/vote_page.pdf
+imgsrc: files/wireframes/voto.png
 ---

 This is the wireframe for the single Vote page.